Natalee777/Documentation-Test-Task-nobl9/README.md

-# Documentation-Test-Task-nobl9
-## Tutorial

-How to fork, clone & push your changes using git command line on a Mac.
+# How to fork, clone & push your changes using git command line on a Mac.

-### GitHub login
+## GitHub login

 Sign in to your GitHub Account .
 If you’ve never used GitHub before, get a GitHub Account.